EladMotzny/Flask-Blog/README.md

 # Flask-Blog

 This is a blog Fullstack I made using Flask and Bootstrap.
-React will be added soon.
 Make sure you have flask and flask-sqlalchemy installed on your environment like so:

 ```